-But the poor little boy had yet a greater danger to undergo; for, as he was going down a solitary lane, two men rushed out upon him, laid hold of him, and were going to strip him of his clothes; but just as they were beginning to do it, the little dog bit the leg of one of the men with so much violence, that he left the little boy and pursued the dog, that ran howling and barking away.
-In this instant a voice was heard that cried out, "There the rascals are; let us knock them down!" which frightened the remaining man so much that he ran away, and his companion followed him.
-The little boy then looked up, and saw that it was the sailor whom he had relieved in the morning, carried upon the shoulders of the blind man whom he had helped out of the pond.
+But the poor little boy had yet a greater danger to encounter; for, as he was going along a solitary lane, two men rushed out upon him, took hold of him, and were about to strip him of his clothes; but at the very moment the little dog bit the leg of one of the men so violently that he left the little boy, and pursued the dog that ran howling and barking away.
+In this instant a voice was heard to cry out, "There the rascals are; let us knock them down!" which frightened the remaining man so much, that he ran away, and his companion followed him.
+The little boy then looked up, and saw that it was the sailor, whom he had relieved in the morning, carried upon the shoulders of the blind man whom he had helped out of the pond.
 "There, my little dear," said the sailor, "God be thanked! we have come in time to do you a service, in return for what you did us in the morning.
-As I lay under a hedge I heard these villains talk of robbing a little boy, who, from the description, I concluded must be you; but I was so lame that I should not have been able to come time enough to help you if I had not met this honest blind man, who took me upon his back while I showed him the way."
+As I lay under a hedge I heard these villains talk of robbing a little boy, who, from the description, I concluded must be you; but I was so lame that I should not have been able to come in time enough to help you, if I had not met this honest blind man, who took me upon his back while I directed him the way."

-The little boy thanked him very sincerely for thus defending him; and they went all together to his father's house, which was not far off, where they were all kindly entertained with a supper and a bed.
-The little boy took care of his faithful dog as long as he lived, and never forgot the importance and necessity of doing good to others if we wish them to do the same to us.
+The little boy thanked him very sincerely for thus defending him; and they went all together to his father's house, which was not far off, and there they were all kindly entertained with a supper and a bed.
+The little boy took care of his faithful dog as long as he lived, and never forgot the importance and necessity of doing good to others, if we wish them to do the same to us.

-"Upon my word," said Tommy, when he had finished, "I am very much pleased with this story, and I think that it may very likely be true, for I have myself observed that everything seems to love little Harry here, merely because he is good-natured to it.
-I was much surprised to see the great dog the other day, which I have never dared to touch for fear of being bitten, fawning upon him and licking him all over: it put me in mind of the story of Androcles and the Lion."
-"That dog," said Mr. Barlow, "will be equally fond of you if you are kind to him, for nothing equals the sagacity and gratitude of a dog.
-But since you have read a story about a good-natured boy, Harry shall read you another concerning a boy of a contrary disposition."
+[&]quot;Upon my word," said Tommy, when he had finished, "I am vastly pleased with this story, and I think that it may very likely be true, for I have myself observed that everything seems to love little Harry here, merely because he is good-natured to it.
+I was quite surprised to see the great dog, the other day, which I have never dared to touch for fear of being bitten, fawning upon him, and licking him all over: it put me in mind of the story of Androcles and the Lion."-"That dog," said Mr. Barlow, "will be equally fond of you, if you are kind to him; for nothing equals the sagacity and gratitude of a dog.
+But as you have read a story about a good-natured boy, Harry shall read you another, concerning a boy of a contrary description."

-Harry read the following story of
+Harry then read the following story of

-THE ILL-NATURED BOY.
+THE ILL-NATURED BOY